Employer Information

 The mental health teams in the prisons are integrated with Primary Care, GPs and Substance Misuse Teams, which will be an interesting model for the Foundation Trainee to work within, giving, as it does, exciting opportunities for multi-disciplinary working and teaching.
 There are also opportunities to teach lay groups including prison officers; also teaching for medical students.

-You will be working alongside a Core Trainee/s and a Higher Specialty Trainee/Registrar in the prison part of your post.
+You will be working alongside a Core Trainee (CT3) in the prison part of your post.

 A comprehensive Induction to the post both in the community and the prisons will be provided.

-The prison part of the post is subject to satisfactory clearance (Enhanced DBS within the past year and National Offender Management Service NOMS clearance).
-This will need to be complete in order to commence the post.
+The prison part of the post is subject to satisfactory clearance (Enhanced DBS within the past year and HMPPS (prison) clearance).
+This will need to be completed in order to commence the post.
 We will be in touch about this well in advance of the post starting.
 It is important that you respond promptly please when asked to complete the clearance process so you can start the prison part of your post.

 Where the placement is based